pydicom/pynetdicom/README.rst

-When the AE is acting as an SCU and an association has been established with a peer SCP, the following DIMSE-C services are available (provided the peer supports the corresponding Service Classes):
+When the AE is acting as an SCU and an association has been established with a peer SCP, the following DIMSE-C services are available (provided the peer supports the Service Class corresponding to the *dataset* and a corresponding Presentation Context has been accepted):

 - C-ECHO: ``Association.send_c_echo()`` used to verify end-to-end communications with the peer.